joejag/aws_exam_notes/databases.md

 - Summary
   - increase web app and db performance
   - improve perf: add a read replica or use elasticache
-  - Redies is Multi-Az and can do backup/restore
+  - Redis is Multi-Az and can do backup/restore

 # DMS